 Always start by checking in on your child’s environment.
-If she can easily access her favorite toys and everyday items without your help, then she won’t feel the need to interact with you.
+If they can easily access their favorite toys and everyday items without your help, then they won’t feel the need to interact with you.
 Start slow and place one or two items on a higher shelf or in a clear container that your little one will need help opening.
 The idea is that your child can see the wanted item, but will need your help in order to get it.
 That way you are providing more opportunities for interaction.
 You also want to know whether or not your child is able to identify everyday items.
 We often focus on our kids’ ability to label items and forget that the identification part comes first.
 These skills are needed when you ask your child to find a certain object in the room, touch a specific picture on the page, or point to a particular body part.

 - Play Like You Mean It